futurice/symptomradar/README.md

 # Security

-If you find a security related issue in our service, please contact datadeski@hs.fi and cert@sanoma.fi, prefererd language is English or Finnish.
+If you find a security related issue in our service, please contact datadeski@hs.fi and cert@sanoma.fi, preferred language is English or Finnish.

 # Release process